simplyEngineering/ESP32-and-Horticulture/README.md

 	<td><image src = "images/ESP8266%20BMP280%20I2C.jpg" width = "100%"></td>
 	<td><image src = "images/standalone%20module%20WEB%20page.png" width = "100%"></td>
 <tr>
 	<td colspan = "2">This is about the  simplest stand-alone ESP8266 environmental monitor which uses the BMP280 multi-transducer device on an I2C bus.
-It acts as a WEB server on the local network, generating  graphical data through web-socket protocols, avoiding complete re-writes of the web page each time the data is updated.
+It acts as a WEB server on the local network, generating  time-based graphical data of Temperature, Relative Humidity and Pressure.
+By adopting web-socket protocols,  complete re-writes of the page after each data update are avoided resulting in a smooth glitch free display.
 		See code <a href = "code/ACROBOTIC_plot_sensor_data9_git.ino">here.</a>The blank pressure graph is due to the fact that at the time of publication the pressure was off-scale!</td>
 </tr>
 </table>